Business (BUS)

 Legal principles relating to business transactions.
 Includes the legal and social environment of business, contracts, choice of business entities, and selected elements of the Uniform Commercial Code.

 Introduction to business intelligence and data analytics applied in the business environment.
-Includes the collection, visualization, and analysis of data using PowerBI.
+Includes the collection, visualization, and analysis of data using Microsoft Excel, and PowerBI.
 Provides the basic concepts and technology that comprise business intelligence and the role of business intelligence in organizations.

 Prerequisites: